We went to Havasupai with our kids. (Are we crazy?)

 Based on that description you may think that we are super outdoorsy.
 We do love the outdoors, but our outdoorsy-ness means we camp a few times a year and visit one or two national parks.
 Also we love REI and Patagonia.
 HA.
 What yuppie don't?

 You do have to be in decent shape for this hike.
-I mentioned before my husband is in great shape and I am not.
+I mentioned before my husband is in great shape.
 I have a decent base but my regular exercise is pretty lame.
 I do something like run two miles twice a week and do a little bit of yoga.
 Like one or two 15 minute sessions.
 At my house.
 While my kids climb on me while I downward dog.
 Hashtag sofun!
 If you don't think you could do a 10 mile hike, don't try to do this until you can.
 It would be seriously so. not. fun.
 I think this is the part where I'm supposed to recommend you ask your doctor if you are unsure if your health permits...